Ketho/ketho.github.io/_posts/2024-08-20-luarocks-on-windows.markdown

 ### Notes
 - Either static (vc17) or dynamic (dll17) Lua libraries can be used, the only thing we need is the `include` folder from it and to move that into our Lua folder, e.g. `lua-5.4.2_Win64_bin/include`.
-- It requires installing [PowerShell 7](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) and changing the [execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.4); please do this at your own risk.
+- This requires installing [PowerShell 7](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) and changing the [execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.4); please do this at your own risk.
 ```ps1
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted
 ```